 What is bracing?

-To limit excessive limb motion and to reduce stress on branches, a rigid cable is bolted or threaded through these branches to secure weak or split crotches, unite split trunks or branches and hold rubbing limbs together or apart.
+To limit excessive limb motion and to reduce stress on branches, a threaded rod is bolted or threaded through these branches to secure weak or split crotches, unite split trunks or branches and hold rubbing limbs together or apart.

 You get what you pay for.